JeakeG/Genetic-Algorithm-Optimisation/README.md

 # Genetic-Algorithm-Optimisation
-Python project for optimisation using the genetic algorithm
+Python project for optimization using the genetic algorithm